-The usual reasons.
-Change is hard, and we had used our previous system for close to seven years.
+Change is hard.
+We had used our previous system for close to seven years before switching.
 We knew that we would have to invest a major amount of time in retraining the whole staff and there would be significant costs involved directly with the change.
 Beyond that, there would be indirect cost associated with reducing our schedule when the EHR went live to allow extra time for training.

 I had been involved in our change from paper charts to EHR, and the clinic had been around for about 30 years at that point, so there were tons of charts that took years to get scanned and uploaded to our old system.
 The prospect of having to go through so much data conversion and reentry again was not appealing, but we knew it would only get worse if we waited.

-What were the major frustrations with the previous optometry EHR(s) you had used?
+What drove our desire to change were some major frustrations with the previous optometry EHR(s) we had been using.

-A big one was that we were running a server-based system between two clinics that shared lots of patients, and there was no way for the systems to communicate with one another.
+A major frustration for us was that we were running a server-based system between two clinics that shared lots of patients, and there was no way for the systems to communicate with one another.

 The analytics capability seemed to be severely lacking and made it extremely tedious to calculate any industry standard performance metrics.
 We were promised improvements and new features from the start, but they either took way longer than we were told or never came about at all.
 We continually felt like we were told to just hang on because greatness was just around the corner.

 I had been following the company and their product for quite some time, and I got the impression that they frequently updated and improved their core product.
-They have a broader use base compared to our old system, so the equipment integration covers many more vendors and equipment that we use.
+They have a broader user base compared to our old system, and partnerships and integrations with the vendors and equipment that we use.